-- NVR Beginning of year Yrs R-6 - Suffolk Reading Dec/June Yrs 2-6 - Termly phonic phase and high frequency word RWS checks beginning of the year and at the end of every term YrR onwards - Sandwell (numeracy) beginning of year Yrs R-6

-- Phonics Screen May 2017 (Yrs 1/2)

-- ➤ In school EYFS baseline September (2016)

-- ➤ KS1 SATs materials Dec /May

-- NFER standardised tests in English , Maths and Science in June

-- Big maths step tracker for individual children

-- Termly Depth of learning tracker

-- Termly Summative performance tracker against ARE
+- NVR Beginning of year Yrs R-6 - Suffolk Reading Dec/June Yrs 2-6 - Termly phonic phase and high frequency word RWS checks beginning of the year and at the end of every term YrR onwards - Sandwell (numeracy) beginning of year Yrs R-6 as appropriate - Phonics Screen May 2017 (Yrs 1/2) - In school EYFS baseline September (Nursery) - Standardised baseline for reception from 2017 (GLA) - KS1 SATs materials Dec /May - NFER standardised tests in English , Maths and Science in June - Big maths step tracker for individual children - Termly Depth of learning tracker RWM - Termly Foundation subject tracker - Termly Summative performance tracker against ARE

-- Individual progress tracker (step grid)

-- Termly Progress Summary and analysis for groups of children and individuals
+- Individual progress tracker (step grid) for RWM - Termly Progress review and analysis for groups of children and individuals

-Also all children will produce a piece of work to be include in their writing portfolio at least one each half term which will build a picture of writing across the curriculum for each child and across school.
+Also all children will produce a piece of work to be included in their writing portfolio at least once each half term which will build a picture of writing across the curriculum for each child and across school.

-This policy was reviewed in the Autumn term 2016 following the change to Primary status and in line with our evaluation of the impact of current tracking systems and will continue to evolve with our assessment practice over the coming year.
+This policy was reviewed in the Autumn term 2016 following the change to primary status and in line with our evaluation of the impact of current tracking systems and will continue to evolve with our assessment practice over the coming year.